Lecture Capture (Echo 360)

 Faculty are encouraged to include statements about media use in their course syllabi.
 Suggested language can be found at http://www.utoledo.edu/dl/faculty/media_statement_syllabus.html.

-Please remember if you are posting lectures in a course in which a deaf/hard-of-hearing student is enrolled, the lecture must be captioned prior to being posted.
-In order to ensure materials are captioned in a timely manner, it is suggested that departments utilize Echo 360's partner Automatic Sync system.
+Please remember, if you are posting videos on a public website or in a course where a captioning accommodation is required, the video must be captioned prior to being posted.
+In order to ensure materials are captioned in a timely manner, please contact Student Disability Services.

 Read More About Echo360